hydroper-jet/lang/spec/1.0/source/src/overview/package-manager.md

 ## Conditional configuration

-The package manager supports configuration constants that allow for conditional configuration within a manifest through the top-level `if` property.
+The package manager supports configuration constants that allow for conditional configuration within a manifest through the top-level `conditional` property.
 The matching options are combined and overriden properly in top-down sequence, including the program sources and the package dependencies.

-The conditions in `if` support a minimal conditional language:
+The conditions in `conditional` support a minimal conditional language:

 * `constant` — If constant is present
 * `constant=value` — If constant is equals `"value"`